Using Germ DM

 To start talking to someone, share one of your cards with them.

 QR codes have a default usage of 5, for when you’re standing with a few people.
 Links are set to 5 uses by default, but can be shared up to 100 times.
-Adjust the number of uses when you create the link, or later, in your card detail under “Invitations.”
+Adjust the number of uses when you create the link, or later, in your card detail under “Maximum Uses.”
 This is also where you can close open invitation links if you don’t want anyone new to use them.

 Accept a Card